-Sharks are apex predators, the “top dogs” of the marine world.
+Sharks are important predators in the marine world.
 They have a reputation as bloodthirsty killing machines, but this view is distorted.
 Sharks are not unique in consuming animals.
 For example, humans are predators, eating cattle, pigs, chickens, fish, and other creatures.

 As apex (top) and meso (mid-level) predators, sharks limit the populations of the animals they eat.
 This maintains the balance of nature.
-Sharks occasionally do bite humans, but not all bites are feeding events.
+Sharks occasionally do bite humans, but most bites are feeding events.
 Sharks sometimes grab humans by mistake.
 Other times a bite may protect a shark’s space, much as a dog barks at and bites intruders.

-The yearly average of unprovoked shark bites on humans is 80, resulting in about 6 deaths.
+The yearly average of unprovoked shark bites on humans globally is 70, resulting in about 5 deaths.
 These worldwide numbers are small given the millions of humans that enter the water.
 You have a better chance of dying from a bee sting, a dog or snake bite, or lightning than from a shark bite.
 You can look at some of these odds on our comparing risks page here.

-2. Don’t wander too far from shore.
-Doing so isolates you and places you away from assistance.
+- Do not wander too far from shore.
+Being far from shore also isolates you from any emergency assistance.

-12. Don’t relax just because porpoises are nearby.
-Sightings of porpoises do not indicate the absence of sharks.
-Both often eat the same foods.
+- Sightings of porpoises or dolphins do not indicate the absence of sharks, both often eat the same food items.

 Types of Shark Bites

-Sneak bites take place in deeper waters.
-The victim doesn’t see the shark before the encounter.
-The result can be serious injury or death, especially if the shark continues to attack.
+- Sneak bites take place in deeper waters.
+The victim doesn’t see the shark before the interaction.
+The result can be serious injury or death.

-Bump-and-Bites happen when the shark circles and actually bumps the victim with its head or body before biting.
-As in the sneak bite, the shark may attack repeatedly and cause serious injury or death.
+- Bump-and-Bites happen when the shark circles and actually bumps the victim with its head or body before biting.
+As in the sneak bites, the shark may bite repeatedly and cause serious injury or death.

 Sharks Under Attack

-Although sharks rarely kill humans, humans are killing about 20 to 30 million sharks per year through commercial fishing.
+Although sharks rarely kill humans, humans are killing millions of sharks per year through commercial fishing.
 Some of this is targeted and some is via accidental or bycatch.

 Sharks are blessed with outstanding senses of smell, taste, hearing, and sight; the ability to detect minute changes in water pressure and electromagnetic fields; and other attributes that make them nearly invincible in the sea.
 Yet they are quite vulnerable to a baited hook and the stress of the fight on a line can be too much for some species to survive.
-In many areas of the world sharks are becoming seriously overfished and some species are seriously threatened.
+In many areas of the world sharks are becoming overfished and some species are seriously threatened.
 That said sustainable fisheries for sharks do exist.
 Many right here in the USA.

-Visit the International Shark Attack File site for more information and data about shark bites
+Visit the Shark Attack FAQ page for more information and data about shark bites